Ingemark/pbxis/README.md

 `register-sink`: register an event sink function that will asynchronously receive events.

 `events-for`: synchronously gather events for a registered agent.
+Allows trivial implementation of long polling, but will use a thread per each client connection.

 `originate-call`: place a phone call to the supplied phone number and patch it through to agent's extension.